azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 Duration: 45 minutes

 In this section, you will implement the message forwarding from the ingest Event Hub instance to an Event Hub instance and a Service Bus Topic.
-You will also configure the web-based components, which consist of three parts: The Web App UI, a Web Job that runs the EventProcessorHost, and the API App that provides a wrapper around the Search API.
+You will also configure the web-based components, which consist of three parts: The Web App UI, a Function App that runs the EventProcessorHost, and the API App that provides a wrapper around the Search API.

 ### Task 1: Implement the event processor